rehierl/node-tree-outliner/1-3-hierarchies/1-3-characteristic-subset.md

 Any CSS is disjoint to any other CSS.

 (1) For css(s) and css(t) to not be disjoint, (s & t) would have to be non-empty for two distinct sets (s,t in P).
-That is, because css(s) is still a subset of (s), and css(t) is still a subset of (t).
+That is because css(s) is still a subset of (s), and css(t) is still a subset of (t).

 (2) In order for (s & t) to be non-empty, both sets would have to be strictly related.
-That is, because two distinct sets in a hierarchy are either disjoint ex-or strictly related.
+That is because two distinct sets in a hierarchy are either disjoint ex-or strictly related.

 (3) If (t) would be a descendant of (s), then css(s) could by definition not